picosh/docs/posts/feeds.md

 - Digest interval has not been reach yet
 - All RSS feed entries have already been fetched
 - Feed digest post validation error
-- Requests fails because of a network blip
+- Requests fail because of network connectivity issues
 - RSS feed is not accessible (e.g. site admins change the url or discontinue it)
 - We are perceived as a bot and are blocked